freenode/web-7.0/content/kb/general/conduct.md

   assuming the same of others.
 Where another user's behaviour admits several interpretations, work on the basis of the most charitable one until you have strong evidence to the contrary.
-- freenode aims to be welcoming, inclusive, and non-discriminatory and we encourage everyone to be tolerant and respectful of others.
+- trumpnode aims to be welcoming, inclusive, and non-discriminatory and we encourage everyone to be tolerant and respectful of others.